seandstewart/bardly/pending/tragedies/othello/11-player.md

 He takes her by the palm: ay, well said,
 whisper: with as little a web as this will I
 ensnare as great a fly as Cassio.
 Ay, smile upon
-her, do; I will give thee in thine own courtship.
+her, do; I will gyve thee in thine own courtship.
 You say true; 'tis so, indeed: if such tricks as
 these strip you out of your lieutenantry, it had
 been better you had not kissed your three fingers so